+In August 2023, Mr M complained about Santander's decision to provide him with the finance saying that the payments were never affordable for him.
 Santander said that the checks completed before the agreement was entered into confirmed that the finance was affordable and so it was reasonable to lend.
-It also thought that it had taken reasonable steps to assist Mr B when he ran into difficulties making his payments.
-So it didn't uphold Mr B's complaint.
-Mr B was dissatisfied at Santander's response and referred his complaint to our service.
+So it didn't uphold Mr M's complaint.
+Mr M was dissatisfied at Santander's response and referred his complaint to our service.

-Mr B's complaint was then considered by one of our investigators.
-She thought that Santander ought to have realised that the agreement was unaffordable for Mr B and so it shouldn't have entered into it with him.
-So she thought that Mr B's complaint should be upheld.
+Mr M's complaint was then considered by one of our investigators.
+He thought that Santander ought to have realised that the agreement was unaffordable for Mr M and so it shouldn't have entered into it with him.
+So he thought that Mr M's complaint should be upheld.